 This is a particularly easy dish as you typically treat it like a soup rather than a risotto…happily very little stirring is required.
 It’s very low maintenance but still manages to hit the spot every time.

 Some people say this should be 50/50 pea to rice so if you have plenty of peas around, try it!
-If you don’t have fresh peas to hand, don’t worry, use frozen peas and use veg or chicken stock instead of making your own pea stock.
+If you don’t have fresh peas to hand, don’t worry, use frozen peas.
+If you can find fresh and you have the time, make a stock with the pea shells and any veg you have lying around.

 ingredients